EOSIO/spec-repo/eep-draft_shards.md

 Some of the potential approaches to parallel scaling include:

-* Execute transactions from a single chain in parallel after checking for conflicts (e.g. accessing the same data)
+* Execute transactions from a single chain in parallel while checking for conflicts (e.g. accessing the same data)
 * Side chains and sister chains.
 Applications which deal with multiple chains need some way of coordinating between the chains.